 Problem

-Memorial Hospital of Sweetwater County experienced frequent system failures and limited access to budget details during the purchasing process due to a problematic general ledger system, leading to workflow interruptions.3
+Memorial Hospital of Sweetwater County experienced frequent system failures and limited access to budget details during the purchasing process, primarily due to a problematic general ledger system, which led to workflow interruptions.3

 Solution

-The hospital partnered with a procurement software provided a requisition solution that offered accurate budget reporting, visibility and transparency throughout the purchasing process, and seamless integration with the hospital’s materials management and ERP systems.
-This led to improved processing times, reduced errors, and enhanced efficiency.
+The hospital partnered with PairSoft, a procurement software provider, to implement a requisition solution that provided accurate budget reporting, visibility, and transparency throughout the purchasing process, as well as seamless integration with the hospital’s materials management and ERP systems.
+This resulted in improved processing times, reduced errors, and increased efficiency.

 Lessons learned